D-Shwagginz/wa-cr/README.md

 # Where's all the Crystal? | wa-cr

-A Crystal library used to parse .wad or .lmp files into usable Crystal code as well as writing out to a .wad or .lmp file or converting files.
+A Crystal library used to parse .wad and .lmp files into usable Crystal code, write out to a .wad or .lmp file, and convert file types.

 ## Installation